They/ them or she/ her

 Joshua lives with his fiancé Sam (He/Him) in Port Pirie, and they love the country lifestyle.

 Joshua is experienced in many areas of the community services industry focusing on disability over the past few years.
 Joshua’s experience as an NDIS Plan Manager gives him the skills to hold the role of Treasurer for SARAA.
-Joshua has experience in LGBTIQ+ community development and is an advocate for Organ Donation.
+Joshua has experience in LGBTIQA+ community development and is an advocate for Organ Donation.

 Joshua is a bit of a sports fanatic and he holds the position of President of the Port Pirie Bowling Club and the Secretary of the Port Pirie Squash Club.
 Joshua is involved with several other local sporting clubs.